Nadine2016/knative/cli-reference.md

 <dt>`--jd`, `--jobdef`</dt>
 <dd>Identifies the job definition that contains the description of the job to be run.
 This value is required.</dd>
 <dt>`-i`, `--image`</dt>
 <dd>The name of the image used for this job.
 This value is required.
-[Docker Hub](https://hub.docker.com/){: external}, you can specify the image with `NAMESPACE/REPOSITORY`.
+For images in [Docker Hub](https://hub.docker.com){: external}, you can specify the image with `NAMESPACE/REPOSITORY`.
 For other registries, use `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`.
 This value overrides any `--image` value that is assigned in the job definition.</dd>
 <dt>`-e`, `--env`</dt>
 <dd>Specifies any environmental variables to pass to the image.
 Variables use a `KEY=VALUE` format.
 This value overrides any environmental variables that are passed in the job definition.
 This value is optional. </dd>
 <dt>`-a`, `--argument`</dt>